-Note: This table presents summary statistics for all municipalities in Brazil and for those in the baseline sample where indigenous languages are spoken.
-The statistics in columns (2) and (4) are calculated excluding the states of Rio de Janeiro and São Paulo. \Statistics for 1990.
+Note: This table presents summary statistics for municipalities in Brazil in 1980, distinguishing between those with and without indigenous languages spoken.
+Columns 1 and 2 include all states of Brazil, while columns 3 and 4 exclude the states of Rio de Janeiro and São Paulo.
+Statistics from 1990.